 - Through your own network of contacts

 A third party provider helps you arrange and secure an internship with an overseas host organisation directly.
 They can also assist with organising your living arrangements when abroad, your visa etc. Please note that an application and/or program fee may apply and all placements sourced through third-party providers are subject to Unit Chair approval for credit Internship providers include (but are not limited to):

 Please note that internships in the United States will not be approved towards credit.
 This is due to recent changes in the visa requirements for credited programs in the US.

 If you have any questions or concerns about potential organisations and whether your potential organisation is suitable for an international internship, you can contact the Faculty of Arts and Education - Work Integrated Learning Team via email@example.com or call 03 9246 8759.

-- Global Citizenship Program (GCP): Deakin's Global Citizenship Program is specifically designed to engage you with a variety of global programs and activities that can build up your skills in areas that are important in the global workplace and global community.
+Deakin's Global Citizenship Program (GCP) is specifically designed to engage you with a variety of global programs and activities that can build up your skills in areas that are important in the global workplace and global community.
 You will accumulate points for each global activity completed.
 Once you complete the required number of activity points, you will be eligible to receive an official completion certificate to include in your resume and future job applications.

 Planning for overseas experiences

 It is important students contact a Student Adviser regularly to discuss whether you have the space in your course for overseas and virtual experiences that can contribute towards your course.
 Contact a Student Adviser